-Ms Brayshaw has a Bachelor of Applied Science Occupational Therapy from Curtin University, and a Master of Science Occupational Therapy (Hand and Upper Limb Rehabilitation).
+Her qualifications include a Bachelor of Applied Science Occupational Therapy and a Master of Science Occupational Therapy (Hand and Upper Limb Rehabilitation) from Curtin University.

 Ms Sally Cunningham is the Manager of Quality, Safety and Improvement in the Allied Health Dept at Melbourne Health.
 Prior to this, she held the positions of Allied Health Service Development Manager and Allied Health Workforce Development Manager.